03 Dec REVIEW – ‘Spider-Man: Into the Spider-Verse’

 Unlike every other cinematic adventure of Spider-Man, Spider-Verse (let’s just shorten it, for your benefit and mine) wisely does not centre on Peter Parker.
 We’ve done that enough, haven’t we?
 Instead, we meet 13-year-old Miles Morales (Shameik Moore), a half-black, half-Latino Brooklyn teen who finds himself gifted a scholarship at a stuffy private boarding school.
 Much to the chagrin of his overbearing yet caring police officer father, Jefferson (Brian Tyree Henry), Miles spends his free time hanging with his effortlessly cool yet suspiciously shady Uncle Aaron (Mahershala Ali).
 Late one evening, the pair are practising graffiti art in an underground subway system when Miles is bitten by a glowing radioactive spider.
 We know where this is going.

 When Miles awakens the next day, he’s grown several inches, developed a keen sense of hearing and that infamous “spidey-sense,” and he can’t stop sticking to everything he touches, which is just a tad awkward in the halls of his school.
-With nowhere else to turn, Miles tracks down his idol Peter Parker aka Spider-Man (Jake Johnson), in the hopes he may mentor the youngster through the “change.”
+With nowhere else to turn, Miles tracks down his idol Peter Parker aka Spider-Man (Chris Pine), in the hopes he may mentor the youngster through the “change.”
 After stumbling upon the superhero in an epic battle with nefarious crime boss Kingpin (Liev Schreiber) as he attempts to initiate his dimension-opening device, Miles is forced to watch helplessly as Spider-Man is killed in a brutal fight.
 Inheriting the mantle of the web-slinger by default, Miles vows to avenge Peter’s death and bring Kingpin to justice.

-With the world in mourning over the death of Spider-Man, Miles visits the grave of the fallen hero to pay his respects where he accidentally bumps into an alternate-universe version of Peter Parker, only this one is somewhat older, entirely jaded, and a little out of shape after eating his feelings to cope with his beloved Mary Jane dumping him.
+With the world in mourning over the death of Spider-Man, Miles visits the grave of the fallen hero to pay his respects where he accidentally bumps into an alternate-universe version of Peter Parker (Jake Johnson), only this one is somewhat older, entirely jaded, and a little out of shape after eating his feelings to cope with his beloved Mary Jane dumping him.
 It seems Kingpin’s interdimensional experiments have pulled this alternate Peter from another dimension, and he’s not the only one.
 As the pair quickly form a close bond, they soon meet a whole host of alternate universe Spider-people who’ve also been sucked through Kingpin’s wormhole.

 There’s badass punk-chick Gwen Stacy aka Spider-Gwen (Hailee Steinfeld), stoic black-and-white Spider-Man Noir (Nicholas Cage), futuristic anime-girl Peni Parker (Kimiko Glenn) and her Spider robot, and, strangest of all, Peter Porker aka Spider-Ham (John Mulaney), an ordinary spider transformed after a bite from a radioactive pig.
 Yes, you heard that right.
 Joining forces to create one giant Spider-group, the alternate versions of Spider-Man band together to bring down Kingpin (plus a few other classic Spider-Man villain cameos) and find a way home, while also teaching Miles the ways of the web.